 Ed2Go is another blogging course provider that’s partnered with colleges and universities.
 According to their site, their network includes over 2,100 institutions.
 If you’re a blogger working to upgrade your blogging skills and paper credentials you’re in luck.
 With every successful course completed, you receive a certificate.
 Even if you’re only blogging as a hobby, having a certificate looks great on your resume.

 Most of their courses are set up much like accelerated on-campus courses.
 They show duration by weeks and course hours.
 The majority of their courses last about six weeks, equaling around 24-course hours.
 For bloggers who want to learn with a little more structured pace, this’s a great fit.
 Ed2Go offers courses focusing on Internet and blogging fundamentals, so it’s very beginner-friendly.
 The blogging platform even has a course about podcasting.
 Adding a podcast is a great way to enhance any blog.

 It’s also worth mentioning that Ed2Go’s more traditional format extends beyond courses.
 They also offer financial assistance to their students.
 This varies depending on the program you choose.
 Still, it’s a decent incentive for prospective students.
 As an added benefit, they’re approved by many government education and vocation programs.

-No matter what your skill level or learning style is, there’s a course for you.
-If you want to run a profitable blog, any of the above online academies can help you get there.
+Regardless of what skills you already have or what your learning style is, there’s a course for you, and you’ll be able to make money blogging.
+Your audience will grow steadily, and you’ll be excited to look at your Google Analytics.
+If running a profitable blog is your goal, any of the above online academies can help you get there.
 When you’re passionate enough to enrich yourself and persevere, success is a given.
 Learn more about the tools I recommend for beginner bloggers.